pammacdotnet/TypstPaper/paper.typ

 == Value semantics and coercion
 Typst employs _value semantics_, meaning values are treated as if they are copied whenever they are passed or modified.
 This approach prevents unintended side effects and simplifies reasoning about code.
 For instance, modifying a dictionary inside a function or during iteration does not affect the original structure because the function or loop receives a copy.
 This avoids common pitfalls such as cyclic data structures, iterator invalidation, and unintended global mutations.
 As a result, code becomes easier to test and debug, and features like multi-threading are safer and simpler to implement.
 In Typst, even function arguments and global variables behave as immutable within the scope of a function, reinforcing this isolation.

 Although value semantics suggest potential performance costs due to frequent copying, Typst mitigates this with copy-on-write—data is only duplicated when it's modified and shared across references.
 This offers a practical balance between performance and clarity.
 Unlike some languages that explicitly distinguish between owned and shared data, Typst keeps its model implicit, which aligns well with its role as a typesetting tool.
 Users can focus on layout and content without needing to understand or manage complex memory models.
-For example, mutating a dictionary inside a function does not affect the original.
+For example, mutating a dictionary inside a function does not affect the original. // same example as above

 // ```typ
 // #let modify(dict) = { dict.x = 100 }